neomjs/neo/resources/data/deck/learnneo/pages/guides/StateProviders.md

 MainView = Neo.setupClass(MainView);
 </pre>

-We use a Container with a VM containing the data props `hello` and `world`.
+We use a Container with a stateProvider containing the data props `hello` and `world`.
 Inside the Container are 2 Labels which bind their `text` config to a data prop directly.

 We can easily bind 1:1 to specific data props using the following syntax:</br>